astrotime/timenomad_app/collections/_posts/2019-02-12-planetary-cycles-waxing-waning-aspects-part-one.md

 Conjunction and opposition don’t really have meaningful waxing or waning qualities because those two aspects symbolise the state of either union or duality between the two planetary forces.

 But this is not the end of the story!
 Conjunctions and oppositions have their own differentiators.
-The next part will introduce **applying and separating qualities of an aspect**.
+The next part  introduces [applying and separating qualities of aspects]({% post_url 2019-02-19-planetary-cycles-applying-separating-aspects-part-two %}).